murb/PortableRails/README.md

 ## The recipe

-Don't like to cook by yourself, scroll down, I made it for you.
+Don't like to cook by yourself, scroll down to Recipe C...
+A is for DIY'rs and B for something in between...
+(B is actually the work in progress to automate the process of creating new versions of C)

+### Recipe A - Script me if you can

+1. Download [portable ruby](https://www.box.com/s/7o1sqrvqey1t9ii4hv28) (basically step 1 to 4 or recipe A) or *create it* running prepare.sh (only tested this on MacOS-X)
+2. Extract it
+3. Run `start-cmd.bat`
+4. Run `postinstall.sh` (which takes basically care of step 6 to 11 of recipe A)

+### Recipe B - DIY

-### Ingredients
+#### Ingredients

 - The latest ruby in .7z format (http://rubyforge.org/frs/download.php/76799/ruby-1.9.3-p392-i386-mingw32.7z)
-- The latest *MinGW*-DevKit as self-extracting .exe (actually a .7z as well) (http://rubyforge.org/frs/download.php/76805/DevKit-mingw64-32-4.7.2-20130224-1151-sfx.exe)
+- The DevKit as self-extracting .exe (actually a .7z as well) (http://cloud.github.com/downloads/oneclick/rubyinstaller/DevKit-tdm-32-4.5.2-20111229-1559-sfx.exe)

-### Instructions
+#### Instructions

+(actually some details are left out of this recipe, check prepare.sh and postinstall.sh if you run into problems with this approach)

 1. Extract the latest ruby.
 2. Extract the latest DevKit
 3. Copy the contents of the DevKit folder onto the ruby folder. (by now you've already something that consumes 450MB(!) of your precious SSD/HDD-space)
 4. Copy https://github.com/murb/PortableRails3/raw/master/start-cmd.bat to the main dir.
-5. Run start-cmd.bat
+5. Run `start-cmd.bat`
 6. Make sure docs won't get installed `echo gem: --no-ri --no-rdoc > ~/.gemrc` (unless you want them, you can skip this step, I prefer The Internet)
 7. And type the magical `gem install rails` followed by Enter (and btw. bless yourself with the fact that you're now in a more or less [POSIX](http://en.wikipedia.org/wiki/POSIX)-compatible environment)
 8. Fix yourself a nice cup of coffee